travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 ## Choosing PHP versions to test against

 PHP VM images on travis-ci.org provide several PHP versions including XDebug as well as PHPUnit.
+Travis uses [phpenv](https://github.com/CHH/phpenv) to manage the different PHP vesions installed on the VM.
 A minimalistic .travis.yml file would look like this:

     language: php
     php: